The embarrassing thing is that the salad dressing is outgrossing my films.

 Salad dressings are like another food.
 You need to read the label and make sure you are comfortable eating the listed ingredients.
 Some brand name salad dressings may contain some questionable items.

-Here is an example.
-The following ingredients are all found in Kraft Creamy Caesar dressing:
+Now, here are the ingredients found in Kraft Creamy Caesar dressing: